thorGabe123/MLOps/reports/README.md

 > *experiments.*
 > Answer:

 The project structure is based on the cookiecutter template with minimal changes.
-We've filled 'dockerfiles', 'models', 'notebooks', 'project_name', and 'tests', while removing 'docs'.[Notes: if there is nothing to do with docs, we can remove that. and btw, should we removed "model1-open-text-books" folder?]
+We've filled 'dockerfiles', 'models', 'notebooks', 'project_name', and 'tests', while removing 'docs'.
 The 'dockerfiles' directory contains container build scripts, 'models' stores trained model checkpoints, and 'tests' contains test cases and scripts for project testing.
 The 'project_name' folder includes the project's source code with essential configuration files for model training.
 Within 'project_name', three folders are organized for data processing, model storage, and visualization.
 The 'notebooks' section features a Jupyter notebook showing a rough version of the 'project_name' code.

 ### Question 6